jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 ### Validations

-For enum and enum-like attributes, are there valid values you're not allowing?
+- For enum and enum-like attributes, are there valid values you're not allowing?
+- Do any attributes need to be unique?
+Do they need to be unique within `{scope: :some_parent_id}`?

 ## Controllers